 There are several good private investigator directories available online at a reasonable cost.
 These directories can help potential clients learn about your services and can be a reliable source of business.

-I recommend signing up with at least one directory for a period of one year.
+I recommend signing up with at least one directory for one year.
 During that time, evaluate the website traffic, emails, and overall private investigation business you receive.
 Then, renew your listing only if the business you receive exceeds the cost of the directory.

 Join our private investigation directory for as little as $1.95 a month.

 I highly recommend joining an industry association to help promote your private investigation business.
 Private investigation industry associations are organizations that promote the private investigation profession.

 Industry associations can be focused on the state and/or the national level.
 In addition, many focus on specific aspects of the industry, such as forensics, etc. View a list of industry associations.

 Questions and Comments